TD Coliseum: NHL ambitions

 Copps Coliseum was built to National Hockey League capacity and specifications in the hope that it would allow Hamilton to acquire an NHL expansion franchise.
-However, said arena is just 36.3 miles from the home venue of the Toronto Maple Leafs and 57.9 miles from the home venue of the Buffalo Sabres, both of which have opposed an NHL franchise in Hamilton.
+However, said arena is just 58 km from the home venue of the Toronto Maple Leafs and 93 km from the home venue of the Buffalo Sabres, both of which have opposed an NHL franchise in Hamilton.
 Copps hosted 8 regular-season neutral-site games during the 1992–93 and 1993–94 seasons, mostly featuring the Maple Leafs or Sabres.

 In 2007, Waterloo billionaire Jim Balsillie, co-CEO of Research in Motion, made an offer to purchase the Nashville Predators for $220 million US.
 His intention was to move the team to Hamilton and either use Copps Coliseum as a temporary home while a new state-of-the-art arena could be built, or to renovate the Coliseum to bring it up to modern NHL standards.
 The bid was unsuccessful.
 In the spring of 2009, the Phoenix Coyotes filed for bankruptcy and Jim Balsillie immediately offered a rumoured $212.5 million US, while stating he wanted to move the franchise to southwestern Ontario.
 Balsillie applied for a lease option which, should the relocation have succeeded, would have invoked a 20-year lease for the team to play at Copps Coliseum.
 On May 9, 2009, the Toronto Star, Hamilton Spectator and others reported that Hamilton mayor Fred Eisenberger was to meet with a second group interested in securing a lease.
 The group, led by Vancouver businessmen Tom Gaglardi and Nelson Skalbania, was interested in securing an interest in the Atlanta Thrashers and moving them to the centre for the 2010–11 NHL season.
 The team moved to Winnipeg in 2011, becoming the second incarnation of the Winnipeg Jets instead.
-On May 13, 2009, The Canadian Press reported on TSN.ca that Balsillie won the exclusive rights to Hamilton's Copps Coliseum until November after a unanimous vote by Hamilton city council.
+On May 13, 2009, Balsillie won the exclusive rights to a long-term lease of Copps Coliseum after a unanimous vote by Hamilton city council.
 On May 29, 2009, Balsillie unveiled his plans to renovate the Centre into a state-of-the-art facility in anticipation of an NHL franchise coming to Hamilton.
+In September 2009, an Arizona bankruptcy judge blocked the sale of the Coyotes.
+Balsillie relented and ended his pursuit of an NHL team.

+PWHL

+On January 3, 2026, TD Coliseum hosted the Professional Women's Hockey League's Seattle Torrent and Toronto Sceptres for a Takeover Tour game and the first PWHL game in Hamilton.
+The Torrent won 3–2 against the Sceptres in front of 16,012 fans.

+On May 13, 2026, Hamilton was awarded an expansion team; PWHL Hamilton will begin play at TD Coliseum for the 2026–27 season.

+Lacrosse

+The Ontario Raiders started as an National Lacrosse League (NLL) expansion team in the 1998 season, and played their home games at Copps.
+They relocated to Toronto in 1999 and took the name "Toronto Rock".
+The team returned to Hamilton for the 2021-2022 season, but continues to represent Toronto.